 The description helps to identify configurations in a list of several configurations.

 Next, configure Edge Network to send data to event forwarding, and to other Adobe products.

-In the datastreams UI, select the property you created.
+In the Datastreams workspace, select the property you created.

 Select the Development, Production, or Staging environment.